iiasa/message-ix-models/doc/quickstart.rst

 If you couldn't find a solution on the internet, please `open an issue on the main repository <https://github.com/iiasa/message-ix-models/issues/new>`_ or another repository of the ``message_ix`` software stack, as appropriate.

-.. tip:: If you run into issues related to the setup, please also check :external+message-ix:doc:`Common issues <common-issues>`.
+.. tip:: If you run into issues related to the setup, please also check :external+message-ix:ref:`Common issues <common-issues>`.

 Installation
 ============

-Go through the installation process of ``message-ix-models`` via :doc:`installation`.
+Go through the installation process of ``message-ix-models`` via :doc:`install`.

 Preparation